 Wind power plant in Oaxaca, Mexico.
 Approximate location 16.4842, -94.9945.

 Bii Nee Stipa I is a 26 MW wind power plant in Oaxaca, Mexico.
-Based on its capacity (estimated), it can supply roughly 22,465 homes (estimated).
-It ranks #211 of 335 Mexico power plants by installed capacity.
+It is operated by Iberdrola Renovables Energia SA [100%].
+Based on its capacity (estimated), it can supply roughly 22k homes (estimated).
+It ranks #245 of 366 Mexico power plants by installed capacity.
+Commissioned in 2010, it is around 16 years old — relatively modern.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, wind supplies about 6.0% of Mexico's electricity; the national grid averages 474 gCO₂/kWh (25.9% low-carbon) (2025).

 Plant data: WRI Global Power Plant Database (CC BY 4.0), id MEX0006704.